Deliver “Delight and Passion” to people

-The logic of architecture permeates the interior, and the interiors concept seeps out onto the exterior - both are possible.
+The logic of architecture permeates the interior, while the interiors philosophy of the interior seeps outwards—both are valid.

 Insights ─Shaping the Future